 Gum Disease Treatment

 Treatment for gum disease ranges depending on your condition.
 Ideally, periodontal treatment is preventive.
-However, it is common for patients to have some signs of gum disease, in which case, Dr. Brown may perform scaling or root planing to remove plaque and tartar from the deep pockets in the gums.
+However, it is common for patients to have some signs of gum disease, in which case, we may perform scaling or root planing to remove plaque and tartar from the deep pockets in the gums.